Register your office to receive a $50 credit towards your first case.

 Managing an in-house lab adds a whole new layer of operational complexity to your practice.
 The time spent overseeing technicians, managing inventory, troubleshooting equipment, and handling quality control can pull you and your staff away from patient-facing activities.
 What might seem like a cost-saving measure can introduce hidden expenses, including remakes and the added chair time that comes with them.
 These small issues can accumulate, impacting your schedule and profitability.
 Outsourcing this work allows your team to dedicate its full attention to what it does best, which is providing excellent patient care and growing your practice.
 It lets you focus on your patients while a trusted partner handles the lab work.

-Common Myths About Outsourcing All-on-4 Work
+Don’t Believe These Myths About Outsourcing All-on-4

 Deciding to outsource complex lab work like All-on-4 restorations can feel like a big step, and it’s natural to have questions.
 For a procedure that has such a significant impact on a patient’s life, you want to be certain about every part of the process.
 Many dentists hesitate to work with an outside lab because of common stories they’ve heard about losing control, the financials not making sense, or communication becoming a nightmare.
 These worries are completely valid, especially if you’ve had a poor experience in the past or heard cautionary tales from colleagues.
 Often, these concerns are based on outdated ideas about how labs operate or partnerships with labs that weren’t equipped for complex cases.